 The effective voltage hysteresis of the two-level BST UVLO is the difference between the upper and lower BST UVLO voltages.
 A single-level BST UVLO can be implemented with the same hysteresis but allows subsequent high-side GaN power FET turn on anywhere in the hysteresis range.
+A single-level BST UVLO allows INH/GDH pulse #5 to turn on the high-side GaN power.
 The two-level UVLO design prevents any turn on in the hysteresis range.
-A single-level BST UVLO would allow INH pulse #5 to turn on the high-side GaN power FET.

-The two-level BST UVLO allows a wide hysteresis while making sure the BST-to-SW capacitor is adequately charged at the beginning of every INH pulse.
+The two-level BST UVLO allows a wide hysteresis while making sure the BST-to-SW capacitor is adequately charged at the beginning of every INH or GDH pulse.
 The wide hysteresis allows a smaller BST-to-SW capacitor to be used which is useful for faster high-side start-up time.
-The adequate capacitor charge at the beginning of the INH pulse helps make sure the high-side GaN power FET is not turned-off early in the INH pulse which can create undesired spike voltages in the converter.
+The adequate capacitor charge at the beginning of the INL or GDH pulse helps make sure the high-side GaN power FET is not turned-off early in the INL or GDH pulse which can create erratic converter operation.

-7.3.8 Over-Current Protection
+7.3.8 Overcurrent Protection

-The LMG2640 implements cycle-by-cycle over-current protection for both half-bridge GaN power FETs.
-[Figure 7-5](#) shows the cycle-by-cycle over-current operation.
-Every INx logic-high cycle turns on the GaN power FET.
-If the GaN power FET drain current exceeds the over-current threshold current, the over-current protection turns off the GaN power FET for the remainder of the INx logic-high duration.
+The LMG2652 implements cycle-by-cycle overcurrent protection for both half-bridge GaN power FETs.
+[Figure 7-5](#) shows the cycle-by-cycle overcurrent operation.
+Every INL or INH or GDH logic-high cycle turns on the controlled GaN power FET.
+If the GaN power FET drain current exceeds the overcurrent threshold current, the overcurrent protection turns off the GaN power FET for the remainder of the INL or INH or GDH logic-high duration.

 Figure 7-5.
-Cycle-by-Cycle Over-Current Protection Operation
+Cycle-by-Cycle Overcurrent Protection Operation

-An over-current protection event is not reported on the $\overline{\text{FLT}}$ pin.
-Cycle-by-cycle over-current protection minimizes system disruption because the event is not reported and because the protection allows the GaN power FET to turn on every INx cycle.
+Cycle-by-cycle overcurrent protection minimizes system disruption because the event is not reported and because the protection allows the GaN power FET to turn on every INL or INH or GDH cycle.

-The low-side / high-side over-current protection threshold currents are set to different levels corresponding to the different GaN power FET sizes.
-As described in [Current-Sense Emulation](#), an artificial CS pin current is produced after the low-side GaN power FET is turned off by the low-side over-current protection, to prevent the controller from entering a hung state.
+As described in the Current-Sense Emulation section, an artificial CS pin current is produced after the low-side GaN power FET is turned off by the low-side overcurrent protection in order to prevent the controller from entering a hung state.

-7.3.9 Over-Temperature Protection
+7.3.9 Overtemperature Protection